This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Her,” she glared at her husband as she blew an exasperated sigh before adding, “and she has a name too, you know!”

-“I,” James began as he hesitated.
-He accepted his newborn daughter into his strong arms as he attempted an apology, “I am sorry Ashlyn.
+“I,” James began with hesitation.
+He accepted his newborn daughter into his strong arm as he attempted an apology, “I am sorry Ashlyn.
 Come Jani.
 Allow me to make you dinner.
-It’s the least I can do for the wife of my daughter who went through many…”
+It’s the least I can do for the wife of my daughter who went through many-”

-He paused a bit looking at his dark eyed daughter while trying to find the proper English word he was looking for.
+He paused a bit looking at his dark eyed daughter while trying to find the proper English word.
 The big man finished, “difficulties to bring life into the world.
 It would be a whole new universe for her to explore.”